stefarine/smart_food_dispenser/Deployment/step6.md

  ```
  Take note of the second IP address (e.g., 192.120.1.128).
 You will need it for the subsequent steps.

 With these configurations, your device will now be capable of capturing images, uploading them to Google Cloud Storage, and analyzing them to detect if a dog is present.
 Once a dog is detected, the script will publish a message to the Adafruit IO MQTT broker.
+The next [step](https://github.com/stefarine/smart_food_dispenser/blob/main/Deployment/step7.md) is to set up the second M5Stack, which will be responsible for detecting movement, sending requests to the Flask server, checking if a dog was detected from the MQTT feed, running the servo motor, and sending a request to the Google Cloud function to write data.